Fire Safety Engineering

 Fundamentally, I use computational methods to study problems of interest in engineering.
 I have focused on applications involving fire hazards because the problems are interesting and the scientific community is small but vibrant.
 While much of my prior work focused on building fires, I have shifted my focus recently toward fires at the wildland-urban interface.
 Watch the video below about how structures ignite due to wildfire.

 I am a structural engineer by training and a self-taught fire scientist.
 Given my background, I was able to make significant advances in the formulation of new finite elements to simulate the 3D thermal response of beams, plates, and shells for fire safety engineering applications, and coupled them to a high-fidelity computational fluid dynamics (CFD) model to study structural response under non-uniform heating.
+More recently, I have moved into the wildfire space, as discussed below.

 Using finite element analysis (FEA), I have studied structural response under fire conditions, including exploring the topic of fire-induced progressive collapse in steel structures and simulating composite floor systems under traveling fire.
 More recently, we have come up with our own approach to model traveling fires in CFD using a transient flux-time product for ignition.